 Aggressive containment was the predominant strategy in Asian and Pacific countries, such as China, New Zealand, and Singapore (table 1).
 With clearly defined targets, these countries achieved zero community cases in the first year of the pandemic.

-As of 16 November 2021, China (3.2) and New Zealand (6.8) are among the countries with the least cumulative deaths per million people; this number has rapidly increased in Singapore (112.2) since the country transitioned towards endemicity in September 2021.
+As of 16 November 2021, China (3.2) and New Zealand (6.8) are among the countries with the least cumulative deaths per million people; this number has rapidly increased in Singapore (112.2) since the country transitioned towards endemicity in September 2021.13

-Table 1 Perform mance of countries that ad opted the aggr ressive containment st rategy in the first yea r of the pandemic Country Deaths per million by the end of 2020 Quarterly GDP change in 2020 versus the same period in 2019 (%) 12 Results Q1 Q2 Q3 Q4 China 3.2 -6.8 3.2 4.9 6.5 The lockdown in Wuhan was lifted after no community cases for 14 consecutive days.
+Table 1 Performance of countries that adopted the aggressive containment strategy in the first year of the pandemic Country Deaths per million by the end of 2020 10 Quarterly GDP change Results Q1 Q2 Q3 Q4 China 3.2 -6.8 3.2 4.9 6.5 The lockdown in Wuhan was lifted after no community cases for 14 consecutive days.
 Clusters of community transmission started to emerge in other parts of China in April 2020.
-Chin upgraded the alert level and the corresponding control measures in communities where clusters were identified.
+China upgraded the alert level and the corresponding control measures in communities where clusters were identified.
 New Zealand 5.1 0.1 -10.2 1.4 0.1 New Zealand's daily case number reached zero before the government downgraded the alert level on 27 April 2020.
-Singapore 4.9 -0.3 -13.3 -5.8 -2.4 Singapore made decisions on lifting the covid-19 "circuit breaker" based or predefined criteria, including daily case numbers reaching zero o a single digit over a sustained period.
+Singapore 4.9 -0.3 -13.3 -5.8 -2.4 Singapore made decisions on lifting the covid-19 "circuit breaker" based on predefined criteria, including daily case numbers reaching zero or a single digit over a sustained period.
 Considering the high transmissibility of the new variant, Singapore has tightened control measures since May 2021, banning mass gathering events and prohibiting dining in restaurants.